NixOS/rfcs/rfcs/0000-plan-dynanism.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The main drawback is that the *only* the stub expressions are "pure" derivation.
+The main drawback is that the stub expressions are *only* "pure" derivations.
 For other sort of values, we have no choice but wait.
 That means we cannot defer the `pname` `meta` etc. fields: either make do with the bare string `builtins.outputOf` provides, or *statically* add a fake `name` and `meta` etc. that must be manually synced with the deferred eval derivation if it is to match.